12 Fireplace Restoration Ideas That Will Revive Any Home

 Applying a lime wash finish is another trendy brick fireplace treatment technique.
 As the name suggests, you will need lime made from limestone.

 The process involves cleaning your fireplace and applying the lime wash to it.
-The resulting chalky look gives your fireplace a unique look.
+The resulting chalky appearance gives your fireplace a unique look.

 The main benefit of a lime wash finish is that it protects the bricks against damage from the elements.
 It is also highly durable and won’t peel or chip.